 Context of the intervention area

-The F4F program covers the Borgou department.
-The population is around 574 352 inhabitants and we can observe a high impact of monetary poverty and the rise of inequalities.
+The F4F programme covers the Borgou department.
+The population is around 574,352 inhabitants and we can observe a high impact of monetary poverty and the rise of inequalities.
 The situation in Borgou remains paradoxical and the food insecurity of the households finds its reason not in the rarity of food products but in the management of these within the household.
 The improvement of the access to regular nutrition through their own production for the population of Borgou therefore needs a better management of food production.

 In the department of Borgou, the food security problem is economic in nature and this is related to the lack of jobs and business opportunities, the weakness of revenues and the lack of economic diversification.
-This has important consequences for the populations, because they find themselves in situations of food insecurity during the shortage periods that last from 3 à 4 months.
+This has important consequences for the populations, because they find themselves in situations of food insecurity during the shortage periods that last for about 3 to 4 months.
 We also find a nutritional issue linked to the lack of diversification of nutrition.
 This in turn creates certain deficiencies particularly with children and the poorer populations.
 The main identified weaknesses are also related to:

-- the difficulties in transferring products from certain areas to others due to the partial or seasonal impracticability of certain roads;
+- The difficulties in transferring products from certain areas to others due to the partial or seasonal impracticability of certain roads;

-- the very low efficiency of traditional conservation and storage systems;
+- The very low efficiency of traditional conservation and storage systems;

-- to the economic initiatives, generally through the public authorities.
+- To the economic initiatives, generally through the public authorities.

 The Support Project to Decentralization, De-concentrating and local economic development in Benin (PA3D) is a “second generation” project in the UNCDF approach of supporting local development finance.
-It follows up the Support Project to local development and local initiatives in Borgou 2003-2008 (ADECOI).
+It follows the Support Project to local development and local initiatives in Borgou 2003-2008 (ADECOI).
 Together, the two projects represent a continuous intervention of 10 years.
-The PA3D, co-assisted by the Belgian Fund for Food Security (Fonds Belge pour la Sécurité Alimentaire FBSA) and the UNDP, uses the same intervention mechanisms, focusing this time on local economic development and food and nutritional security.
+The PA3D, co-assisted by the Belgian Fund for Food Security (Fonds Belge pour la Sécurité Alimentaire FBSA) and UNDP, and uses the same intervention mechanisms, focusing this time on local economic development and food and nutritional security.

 The monitoring tools of the PA3D

-The monitoring system also serves to verify if the performance indexes enable the UNCDF to disengage without weakening the sustainability of the initiated actions, and if lessons are learned from the project by the national decision-makers for the national policy of support to decentralization and fight against poverty (capitalizing on the lessons learned from the experience and the area of intervention).
+The monitoring system also serves to verify if the performance indexes enable UNCDF to disengage without weakening the sustainability of the initiated actions, and lessons are learned from the project by the national decision-makers for the national policy of support to decentralization and the fight against poverty (capitalizing on the lessons learned from the experience and the area of intervention).